quatricise/cjs/README.md

 I am building CJS in TypeScript and use a simple builder called static-kit (https://github.com/vojtaholik/static-kit) that uses Vite.
 HOWEVER! this does not mean that CJS will require any of this.
 It won't - it's TS and you compile it.
 That's it.

-It's early for this project so I do not yet know how this could be distributed, but ideally, to keep to the spirit of C - no package managers.
+It's early for this project so I do not yet know how this could be distributed, but ideally, to keep things simple - no package managers.

 ## Error handling

 CJS tracks existing markup and styles and tells you when you have made a mistake.
 The level of strictness is fairly high:
 - no element ID duplicates - every markup defined in CJS is tracked via its id, yes, each element requires an ID.
-- each style can be locked, during development CJS checks the resultings styles using getComputedStyle() and can throw when the resulting style is not what you expected.
+- each style can be locked, during development CJS checks the resulting styles using getComputedStyle() and can throw when the resulting style is not what you expected.
-- each style has to target something, otherwise CJS throws error.
+- each style has to target something, otherwise CJS throws.

+## How it works

+Modules:
+@todo